-9 See, e.g., Nasufi v.
-King Cable, Inc., No. 3:15-cv-3273, 2017 WL 3334110, at 4 (N.D.
-Tex.
-Aug.
-4, 2017) ("[N]on-party's Rule 45(d)(2)(B) objections to discovery requests in a subpoena are subject to the same prohibition on general or boiler-plate or unsupported objections and requirements that the objections must be made with specificity and that the responding party must explain and support its objections."); Am.
+Instead, Rule 45(g) provides that "[t]he court for the district where compliance is required-and also, after a motion is transferred, the issuing court-may hold in contempt a person who, having been served, fails without adequate excuse to obey the subpoena or an order related to it."
+10 discovery requests in a subpoena are subject to the same prohibition on general or boiler-plate or unsupported objections and requirements that the objections must be made with specificity and that the responding party must explain and support its objections."); Am.
 Fed'n of Musicians of the U.S. & Can. v.
 Skodam Films, LLC, 313 F.R.D.
 39, 46 (N.D.
 Tex.
 2015) ("[J]ust as Rule 34(b)(1)'s reasonable particularity requirement should apply with no less force to a subpoena's document requests to a non-party, a non-party's Rule 45(d)(2)(B) objections to those requests should be subject to the same requirements facing a party objecting to discovery under Rule 34.").

-See, e.g., Jalayer v.
+10. See, e.g., Jalayer v.
 Stigliano, No. CV102285, 2016 WL 5477600, at 3 (E.D.N.Y.
 Sept.
-29, 2016) (discussing how moving for sanctions against non-party subpoena recipient under Rule 37 was improper and instead finding that Rule 45(g) was the appropriate avenue for seeking such relief).
+29, 2016) (discussing how moving for sanctions against nonparty subpoena recipient under Rule 37 was improper and instead finding that Rule 45(g) was the appropriate avenue for seeking such relief).